alankrantas/alankrantas/notes/investigations.md

 However many important members of this company and **Tibbo Systems** (a closely related company) are clearly Russians:

-- Dmitry Slepov - Managing Director and Co-Founder (who owns ~74% shares of the Taiwanese company)
+- Dmitry Slepov - Managing Director and Co-Founder (from St. Petersburg, who owns ~74% shares of the company registered in Taiwan named "集博股份有限公司")
 - Victor Polyakov - CEO
 - Mikhail Kim - CTO
 - Olga Micallef - Commercial Director